nishanths/lyft/README.md

 1. Visit https://www.lyft.com/developers/apps/new and sign in.
 2. Create a new app.
 Use any values for the app name and description.
-3. Enter `http://localhost:90` for the redirect URL, and hit Submit.
+3. Enter `http://localhost:90` or any unused local URL for the Redirect URL, and hit Submit.
 4. That's it.
 You should be able to see your Client ID and Client Secret.

 Built with [`nishanths/lyft-go`](https://github.com/nishanths/lyft-go).